developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/input/simulscan/index.md

 Zebra partners and other authorized users can create custom templates online using Zebra's [SimulScan Template Builder](../../../../../simulscan/1-1/guide/templatebuilder).

-**Dynamic Template Params –** permits the configuration of parameters when using Dynamic Templates, which offer the flexiblity of accepting input parameters based on varying usage scenarios without requiring a different template for each.
+**Dynamic Template Params –** permits the configuration of parameters when using Dynamic Templates.
+This offers the flexiblity of accepting input parameters based on varying usage scenarios without requiring a different template for each.
 If the selected template contains Dynamic-Template parameters, DataWedge prompts the user to configure the parameters.
-Currently supports Dynamic Quantity, the number of barcodes (from 1-99; default=5) to be decoded on a form.
+Currently supports Dynamic Quantity, which sets the number of barcodes (from 1-99; default=5) to be decoded on a form.
 Dynamic Templates are created using [Template Builder](http://simulscan.zebra.com/).

 <!-- <img style="height:350px" src="dynamic_template.png"/>
 _Dynamic Barcode Quantity_